nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 .. math::  limit = MAX(prrDelivered - prrOut, DeliveredData) + MSS

-where ``DeliveredData`` represets the total number of bytes delivered to the receiver as indicated by the current ACK and ``MSS`` is the maximum segment size.
+where ``DeliveredData`` represents the total number of bytes delivered to the receiver as indicated by the current ACK and ``MSS`` is the maximum segment size.

 After limit calculation, the cWnd is updated as given below: